Group Testing: An Information Theory Perspective: Approximate recovery

 \item For any $p$ and any algorithm, in order to achieve $\Perrd \to 0$ it is necessary that $T > (1-\eta)T^*_\gamma$ for arbitrarily small $\eta > 0$, where

 \end{itemize} \end{theorem}

 The achievability part can be proved using the argument used to prove Theorem \ref{thm:ch2main} (see Section \ref{sec:pf_ach}).
-We need only consider only the errors with small overlap with the true defective set, a errors with large overlap still suffice for partial reconstruction.
+The difference is that we only need to consider incorrect sets having small overlap with the true defective set, since those with large overlap still suffice for approximate recovery.
+The converse part is also proved in a similar manner to the exact recovery result.

-This result implies both positive and negative results on the extent to which approximate recovery reduces the number of tests under the Bernoulli design compared with the bounds discussed in Chapter \ref{ch:achievability}.
+Theorem \ref{thm:partial_noiseless} implies both positive and negative results on the extent to which approximate recovery reduces the number of tests under the Bernoulli design compared with the bounds discussed in Chapter \ref{ch:achievability}.
 Letting $\alpha$ be the exponent such that $k = \Theta(n^{\alpha})$ as usual, we observe the following: \begin{itemize} \item For $\alpha \le 1/3$, the gain is very limited, amounting to at most a reduction by the multiplicative factor $1 - \gamma$, which vanishes as $\gamma \to 0$.
-This is because nonadaptive Bernoulli testing achieves a rate of $1$ in this regime. \item For $\alpha > 1/3$, the gain is more significant -- the number of tests remains $\big(k \log_2 \frac{n}{k}\big)(1+o(1))$ under the approximate recovery criterion, whereas for exact recovery the rate tends to zero as $\alpha \to 1$ under Bernoulli testing. \end{itemize}

-We briefly mention that extensions of Theorem \ref{thm:partial_noiseless} are given in \cite{scarlett-cevher-4} to a {\em list decoding} setting, in which the decoder outputs a list of length $L \ge k$ and it is only required that the list contains $(1-\gamma)k$ defectives. \rev{(The concept of list decoding for group testing also appeared much earlier under the zero-error criterion, e.g., see \cite{indyk2010}).} If $L$ is much larger than $k$, this means that we are potentially allowing a large number of false positives.
-However, a finding of \cite{scarlett-cevher-4} is that this relaxation often only amounts to a replacement of $k\log_2\frac{n}{k}$ by $k\log_2\frac{n}{L}$ in the required number of tests (asymptotically), which is a rather minimal gain.
+This is because nonadaptive Bernoulli testing achieves a rate of $1$ in this regime. \item For $\alpha > 1/3$, the gain is more significant -- the number of tests remains $\big(k \log_2 \frac{n}{k}\big)(1+o(1))$ under the approximate recovery criterion, whereas for exact recovery the rate tends to zero as $\alpha \to 1$. \end{itemize} Extensions of Theorem \ref{thm:partial_noiseless} are given in \cite{scarlett-cevher-4} to a {\em list decoding} setting, in which the decoder outputs a list of length $L \ge k$ and it is only required that the list contains at least $(1-\gamma)k$ defectives. \rev{(The concept of list decoding for group testing also appeared much earlier under the zero-error criterion, e.g., see \cite{indyk2010}).} If $L$ is much larger than $k$, this means that we are potentially allowing a large number of false positives.
+However, a finding of \cite{scarlett-cevher-4} is that this relaxation only amounts to a replacement of $k\log_2\frac{n}{k}$ by $k\log_2\frac{n}{L}$ in the required number of tests (asymptotically), which is a rather minimal gain.